dyfet/hitycho/FEATURES.md

 ## sync.hpp

-This introduces scoped guards for common C++17 HPX task synchronization classes and adds some special wrapper versions for sempahores.
+This introduces scoped guards for common C++17 HPX task synchronization classes and adds some special wrapper versions for semaphores.
 The golang-like ModernCLI wait group is also provided for HPX threads.
 The use cases for golang waitgroups and the specific race conditions they help to resolve apply equally well to detached HPX threads.